AAnzel/MOVIS/README.md

 This tool is created for the following paper:

-**MOVIS: A Multi-Omics Software Solution for Multi-modal Time-Series Clustering, Embedding, and Visualizing Tasks** Aleksandar Anžel, Dominik Heider, and Georges Hattab
+***"MOVIS: A Multi-Omics Software Solution for Multi-modal Time-Series Clustering, Embedding, and Visualizing Tasks"*** by Aleksandar Anžel, Dominik Heider, and Georges Hattab

 **Paper badge placeholder, link to the PDF placeholder**